 It takes a village to raise a child right?
 Well, maybe it's the same for raising chickens.
 It's always good to know people, whether online or in-person who have raised chickens before.
 If you have questions or concerns you will know where to go.
 We would love to answer your chicken questions from what are learning as start our journey - if you any!
 It also doesn't hurt to get to know local farmers down the road, who knows maybe they will sell you some of their straw - which is great to place at the bottom of the coop for warmth.

 Well, I hope that helped you in getting a sense of raising chickens, and what you should have ready before purchasing them.
-If you want to download the checklist, click on the link below.
 I'd love to hear what other things you've found you needed or how your chicken journey is going in the comments!